Zunaeed-Imran/ShopEasy/README.md

 - make UpdateRequerst `php artisan make:request UpdateProductRequest`
 - set route for products.
 - in controller in store function set the image if empty also can added.
+- controller have a problem with update need to fix.
 - in controller making fucntion (create, store, edit, update, delete).
 - #### working on create update and delete product part 2.
 - making the blade file.